 A comprehensive guide to understanding the ITR-1 Sahaj Form

 To make tax compliance easier, the income tax department has categorized taxpayers into many groups based on income and its source.
 So, you need to file your returns accordingly.
-ITR-1, also known as or Sahaj Form, is for people with an income up to Rs.
+ITR-1, also known as Sahaj Form, is for person with an income up to Rs.
 50 lakhs.
-In this article, we will discuss who should file ITR-1 and other criteria related to it.

 The Income Tax Department has made it mandatory for all taxpayers to link the Aadhaar card with PAN on the Income Tax Department website.